rhardouin/libvirt_hooks/README.md

 ## How it works

-Whenever an instance is started the hook call tc to apply traffic shaping if necessary.
+Whenever an instance is *started* (more on this later) the hook call tc to apply traffic shaping on each network interface if necessary.
 By necessary I mean if QoS is set on interfaces in the XML instance like so:

 ```xml